 Response:

 We thank the reviewer for the question.
 The study was conducted in Python/Tensorflow and our code is available upon request and will be shared on GitHub.
-Our hardware is detailed on line 162-163 and 167-168.
+Our hardware is detailed on lines 162-163 and 167-168.

 Responses to Comments from Reviewer 2